Paul Nicholls (horse racing): Personal life

 Nicholls is renowned for being approachable and media-friendly.
 He writes a popular column on Betfair and his frank and honest opinions are well respected by members of the racing public.

 Away from racing, Nicholls has a keen interest in horticulture, particularly rose growing.
 He is also an avid supporter of Manchester United, whose long-time manager Sir Alex Ferguson has several horses in training with Nicholls.

 In November 2009, Nicholls starred alongside Kauto Star in a short film to promote Somerset, commissioned by inward investment agency Into Somerset.

 He has been married three times.
-He married Georgie Brown in Barbados in May 2011.
-The couple have two children, while Nicholls also has a daughter from his second marriage.
+He married Tarnya Davies in June 1987.
+He married Georgina Brown in Barbados in May 2011.
+The couple have two daughters, while Nicholls also has a daughter from his second marriage to Bridget and a son by a fourth relationship.